You are currently viewing posts that were tagged playoffs.

 New England Patriots – Super Bowl XXXVIII Champions What an amazing and thrilling game!
 I was impressed at the amount of points that each team produced, especially after the slow start that the game had in the scoring column and the quality of both Defenses.
 You have to give Carolina some credit as they really played a great game, although I also think that the Patrots’ Defense was not nearly as sharp as when they played the Colts for the AFC Championship.
 But in typical style, Tom Brady led the Patriots down the field and did what needed to be done to win the game.
 It was just an great game, and that’s even without the additional exposure that Janet Jackson got at halftime along with that streaker.

-Idea – You can purchase Patriots Super Bowl Champions t-shirts online.
+Update – You can purchase Patriots Super Bowl Champions t-shirts online.
 The Patriots pro shop has all sorts of nice stuff.

 Go Patriots!

 On the eve of the Patriot’s second trip to the Super Bowl in three years, I am amazingly calm.
 I guess its the fact that they have won it already.
-But if they win tomorrow, they can really put themselves in some elete company in the history of the NFL.
+But if they win tomorrow, they can really put themselves in some elite company in the history of the NFL.
 I am confident that they will win but I fear it is going to be a closer game than people anticipate.

 Red Sox Nation Suffering